cs3157/recitations/recitation-7.md

 `size_t` shows up all over the place in memory operations. `malloc` expects its parameters to be of this form, and certain file operation functions will return the number of bytes read in this formed.
-What you need to know about `size_t` is that its an unsigned integer type.
+What you need to know about `size_t` is that it's an unsigned integer type.
 This means it works like an integer but **cannot represent negative values**.
 So, while the following is okay:

 ```c